Skip navigation

 • The sample is mixed with a special substance that will cause a chemical reaction if a disease or other condition is present.

-• Results will show on a dipstick or rapid test cassette.
+• The results show on a dipstick or rapid test cassette:

-• A dipstick is a thin, plastic strip that's coated with chemicals.
-If the test is positive, the dipstick will change colors when placed in the sample.
+• A dipstick is a thin, plastic strip coated with chemicals.
+If the test is positive, the dipstick will change color when placed in the sample.

-• A rapid test cassette is a small, plastic case that has a well that holds the sample.
-The well will show a letter or a symbol to indicate the result.
+• A rapid test cassette is a small plastic case with a well that holds the sample.
+The well shows a letter or a symbol to indicate the result.

-Most rapid tests are highly accurate, but the results are not always as accurate as standard lab tests.
+Most rapid tests can provide quick, reliable results, but the results are not always as accurate as standard lab tests.
+The accuracy of your test results may be affected by:

 Other names: rapid diagnostic tests, RDT's point-of-care tests